Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 I strongly recommend that you follow this format and avoid any special character.

-This idientifier must not be already used on Google Play Store or Apple's App Store.
+This identifier must not be already used on Google Play Store or Apple's App Store.

 Once published, an app can't change its identifier, so choose a name that can live through the whole life of the app.
 Don't worry though, it's only a technical identifier, it will not be displayed to the public anywhere and you'll have a _Display name_ for that and this one can change anytime you need.